 Being raised as a military dependent (“brat”), one is taught at an early age a great respect for authority figures.
 When you are overseas, you were also taught that you represent the United States, and to be on your best behavior at all times, so the idea of rebelling against anything at all – especially in a public place in 1965 – was pretty revolutionary.
 And remember, most of us where were in fifth grade at the time.

 Dance of Rebellion

 Written by Richard S. Drake

-Now, I love to dance.
-I don't think that anybody on this planet loves to dance more than I do, but (to dredge up that tired old cliche) that was then, and this is now.
+Now, I love to dance, though there are quite a few women on the planet who will attest to the fact that I don’t do it very well.
+I don’t think that anybody on this planet loves to dance more than I do, but (to dredge up that tired old cliche) that was then, and this is now.
 Dancing with a partner as an adult makes your skin tingle, and your blood flow faster.
 In essence, it makes you a healthier person.